 Divorced from their real-world mythology origins, the Minotaur 5e race is said to hail from the deadly mazes of the Planescape setting.
 Supposedly tasked with patrolling the magical mazes of the Lady of Pain, Minotaurs have developed an excellent sense of direction – as well as some handy combat skills.

-Their physical features give them many advantages on the battlefield.
-A Minotaur can use their horns to make unarmed strikes that deal 1d6 plus their Strength modifier in piercing damage.
+Labyrinthine Recall gives your character advantage on any Survival check when navigating or tracking.
+A Minotaur can also use their horns to make unarmed strikes that deal 1d6 plus their Strength modifier in piercing damage.
 Plus, Goring Rush allows you to make a Horns attack as a bonus action if you Dash for at least 20 feet.

 Alternatively, your Minotaur could use Hammering Horns.
 After a successful melee attack, this ability lets you push the target with your horns as a bonus action.
 As long as they’re within five feet, aren’t more than one size larger than you, and don’t succeed on a Strength saving throw, your target is pushed ten feet away.